How to handle contractions in labour

 Early labour can last quite a long time; although you will be experiencing contractions, they will be bearable.
 In this early phase, your contractions might be spaced as far as twenty minutes apart.
 They are likely to become more intense and closer together over a 6-8 hour period.
 Don't feel that you need to rush to hospital the minute you experience a contraction, as it will probably be quite a while until your cervix is fully dilated.

-If your contractions are mild and spaced apart by 15-20 minutes, you're probably best to stay at home.
+If you have contractions 15-20 minutes apart that are mild, you're probably best to stay at home.
 Although it's easier said than done, try to relax and keep your mind occupied; read a good book, watch a favourite film or eat a light meal.
 As Brown asserts 'Everyone is different; some women take days to establish and others just go for it!'
 Although you don't need to rush to hospital when you have your first contraction, it's probably worth phoning the hospital for advice and to put your mind at ease.

 Brown comments that 'At any stage you feel you may be in labour you should phone the hospital and they will ask a few questions, make an assessment and advise you if you need to go in.'
 The same goes for your wellbeing. the general feeling is, head to the hospital when the pain gets too much to deal with at home and you may need gas and air or something stronger.